 - Make sure the hood is completely closed and latched before driving.
-The vehicle should only ever be operated with the hood securely closed. - If you see steam or smoke coming from the engine compartment, to avoid injury do not open the hood.
+Failure to do so could cause the hood to fly open and result in an accident. - If you see steam or smoke coming from the engine compartment, to avoid injury do not open the hood.